 No. Candidates must submit a research paper on a musical subject instead.
 Please contact Dr. Andrew Weaver for more information on this.

 What materials are needed for consideration in the department?

 Beyond the general graduate admission requirements, only the research paper is required.

 Are the GREs required for admission into the department?

-No. The Benjamin T. Rome School of Music does not require GREs for acceptance.
+No. The Departments of Music does not require GREs for acceptance.
 However, if you wish to be considered for any university scholarships, the office of graduate admission will require you take either the GRE or MAT.

 Do I need experience in performance to be a better candidate for admission into the Musicology department?

 While performance experience can add a valuable perspective to musicological scholarship, there is no requirement that musicology graduate students be proficient performers, and applicants with performance experience do not have an advantage over those with none.
 Do be aware, however, that incoming students must pass placement exams in harmony and aural skills; those who do not pass the exams are required to take review courses.
 If you are a proficient performer (especially on an orchestral instrument), you may want to consider playing an audition, which may qualify you for a scholarship.